 Right-Eye: Come on.
 You have to realize that the Dark One doen't care about us.
 Why else would he let you throw goblin lives away on this plan?

 Redcloak receives another one shortly after this from Xykon, saying that he let Redcloak kill his brother so he would never betray Xykon.
 If he did, he would have killed his brother for nothing.
 And as his brother pointed out, it would mean everything he's done has not just been in vain, but wrong.

-Belkar delivers a brutal one to Roy after they find out that Durkon became a vampire.
+Belkar delivers a brutal one to Roy after they find out that Durkon has been turned into a vampire.
 It works.

 In "Oceans Unmoving", Bun-bun does this to Calix while duelling (and beating) him, explaining to him how he doomed his own people by encouraging them to mutiny on a high-tech ship they were subsequently unable to steer.
 Also lampshaded: